 About the Contest

-We are excited to once again announce WeNaija Campaign 2023.
-As you may already know, the WeNaija Campaign is a free-to-enter contest and this year it is taking a new dimenssion.
+We are excited to once again announce WeNaija Campaign 2023 with the support of Global Citizen.
+As you may already know, the WeNaija Campaign is a free-to-enter contest and this year it is taking a new dimension.

 The 2023 WeNaija Campaign aims to involve Nigerian youth in raising awareness and uptake of HPV vaccines by participating in a video content creation contest through social media.